 Can you speed up my application?

 No. Our teams can’t speed up your application.
-All applications are put in a queue, and will be processed in the order they are received.
-Sometimes channels require multiple reviews, especially if multiple reviewers disagree on your channel’s suitability for YPP.
+All applications are put in a queue, and will be processed in the order they’re received.
+Sometimes channels require multiple reviews, especially when multiple reviewers disagree on your channel’s suitability for YPP.
 In these cases, multiple reviews may be needed, which means it may take more time for a decision to be made.

 As the YouTube Partner Program continues to grow, it's important to maintain a healthy, active ecosystem of channels.
-In order to focus our support for creators who are active and engaged with the community, we may disable monetization on channels that haven’t uploaded a video or posted to the Community tab for 6 months or more.
+To focus our support for creators who are active and engaged with the community, we may disable monetization on channels that haven’t uploaded a video or posted to the Community tab for 6 months or more.

 FAQs around applying and more